sharadregoti/tyk-docs/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/customise-enterprise-portal/full-customisation/developer-workflow.md

 {{< /note >}}

-The Tyk Enterprise Developer Portal uses themes for customising the live portal.
+The Tyk Enterprise Developer Portal uses themes for customizing the live portal.
 We provide an out of the box theme that is using our own branding, it’s called the ‘default’ theme.
 You are welcome to use it and modify it for your needs, yet if you want to start with a blank page, you can also create a completely new theme.

-This section provides a complete guide to full customisation from the developer's point of view.
+This section provides a complete guide to full customization from the developer's point of view.

 ## Introduction
-For organisations with developers customising pages layout and other technical aspects of the portal pages, we are recommending the following workflow.
+For organisations with developers customizing pages layout and other technical aspects of the portal pages, we are recommending the following workflow.

 {{< img src="/img/dashboard/portal-management/enterprise-portal/portal-fe-develop-flow.png" alt="Developer workflow" >}}